 We feel passionately that learning a foreign language enriches the curriculum and provides students with excitement, enjoyment and challenge.
-We believe that many children really enjoy learning to speak another language.

 When we introduce students to the languages and cultures of others we help to create an environment in which they learn to respect the diversity of the society and the world in which we live.